opsxcq/blog/content/post/linear-programming.md

 graph that we are going to plot.
 Since our max value for $y$ is 120 (labour restriction) and for $x$ is 100 (total available area).
-Also adding a little bit of interpretation to this graph, we can tell that if we only grow corn crops, we won't be able to use all land that the farmer have, since the bottle neck in this case will be the labor available.
+Also adding a little bit of interpretation to this graph, we can tell that if we only grow corn crops, we won't be able to use all land that the farmer have, since the bottleneck in this case will be the labor available.

 Here is what the graph should look like after it is plotted.